 - Reinstating your license after it has been suspended or revoked due to a DUI or reckless driving charge

 - Being involved in a car accident regardless of fault and not being insured

 - Having your license reinstated after being declared a negligent operator by the DMV and your license is then revoked or suspended

-If you are in any of these situations, the California DMV requires you to have an SR22 on file with the DMV and insurance company for at least three years.
-Your auto insurance policy needs to cover all the cars that are registered in your name.
-If you frequently use a vehicle, such as a family car, but do not own it, you need to maintain a non-owner’s SR22 auto liability insurance policy.
+If you are in any of these situations, the California DMV requires you to have an SR22 insurance on file with the DMV and insurance company for at least three years.
+Your auto insurance rates need to cover all the cars that are registered in your name.
+If you frequently use a vehicle, such as a family car, but do not own it, you need to maintain a non-owner’s SR22 auto liability insurance rates.

-How Can an SR22 Help with Maintaining a License?
+How Can an SR22 Insurance Help with Maintaining a License?